jmbrehm/askthedm-roll20-scripts/README.md

-## Working Scripts (Table of Contents)
+## Functioning Scripts (Table of Contents)

-Scripts in the `working` folder are stable and ready for use.
+Scripts in the `functioning` folder are stable and ready for use.
+Scripts in the `in progress` folder may or may not be functional and are under active development.
 Click a script name below to view its macro and documentation:

 - [Detection Script](working/detection_macro.md)
 - [Experience Automation](working/experience_automation_macro.md)